tanio003/Tanioka17_GBC_dataanalysis/README.md

 # Tanioka17_GBC_dataanalysis
-# This is MATLAB codes used for data analysis
+# This is MATLAB codes used for data analysis in Section 2 of Tanioka and Matsumoto (2017), GBC

 files;
 1. binnedmeans3.mlx % main file (run this)